Alan Smrcka, Ph.D.

 Jerry Madukwe

 Graduate Student (URMC) jmadukwe@umich.edu 734-764-9925 5554 MSRB II Jerry received his Ph.D. from the Department of Biochemistry at the University of Rochester.
-Jerry will be is a Postdoctoral Researcher at the Yale University School of Medicine where he is doing a structural biology project to elucidate mechanisms of action of receptor tyrosine kinases.
+He is currently the editor of Trends in Pharmacological Sciences.

 Jesi Lee Anne To